DataDog/documentation/content/en/continuous_integration/setup_tests/java.md

 </plugin>
 {{< /code-block >}}

-Run your tests as you normally do, specifying the environment where test are being run (e.g. `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) in the `DD_ENV` environment variable.
+Run your tests as you normally do, specifying the environment where tests are being run (e.g. `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) in the `DD_ENV` environment variable.
 For example:

 {{< code-block lang="bash" >}}
 DD_ENV=ci mvn clean verify -P ci-app